kenblu24/RobotSwarmSimulator/doc/source/guide/install.rst

 This will create a virtual environment in your current directory.

+.. _activate-venv:

 Activating the virtual environment
 ----------------------------------

 Once you have created your virtual environment, you need to activate it.

+Make sure you're in the directory where you created the virtual environment.
+In this example we're in the ``swarms/`` folder.

 .. tab-set::
    :class: sd-width-content-min